shawngraham/GAN-latent-space-explorer/README.md

 3. use requirements.txt to install everything you need
 4. drop the saved generator_model_final.keras file into this same folder on your machine
 5. make sure your training images are also in this folder in a 'training_images' subfolder
+6. python app.py
+7. open browser at http://127.0.0.1:5000/ .
+Click on the points of the diamond to select the images.
+Then, when you move the mouse in the area between them, you will see an image from the latent space between those points.

 For my intial experiments, I used the oslomini image dataset.
 These can be retrieved with: